 Emergency Situation: You’re on an overnight skiing and cabin-camping trip in Utah’s notoriously snowy Wasatch Mountains when a sudden, severe storm blows in.
 You and your troop manage to make it to the cabin, but foot after foot of snow begins to pile up outside, making travel impossible.
 What do you do?

-- Don’t leave the cabin.
-The majority of people killed after being trapped in snowstorms are those who have wandered from shelter.
+Don’t leave the cabin.
+The majority of people killed after being trapped in snowstorms are those who wander from shelter.
 Even limited shelter (car, snow, cave) offers at least some protection from the elements.
 And hypothermia — not snow — is your real enemy.
 Rest assured, there’s never been a snowstorm that went on forever.
 At some point the storm will blow over, and you’ll be able to get out.

 Before your next winter outing, be sure to review the Winter Activities section of the Guide to Safe Scouting.